-CORE VALUES
+CORE BELIEFS AND VALUES

-The College is also committed to the following beliefs and core values:
+The College is committed to the following Core Beliefs:

-- Cultural preservation, continuity, and revitalization consistent with the Umonhon (Omaha) and Isanti (Santee Dakota) peoples' needs, including languages and Tribal knowledge, are key elements of the college. - Learning is a life-long process and that the learner centered atmosphere is of the utmost importance. - Safe and healthy working and learning environment promotes free expression and the exchange of ideas so learners will be challenged to think holistically, and to live responsibly and productively in a Tribal and global society.
+- We believe in empowering our students with tools for Tribal Nation building, so that our communities can achieve a higher level of sovereignty and self-determination. - We believe in the cultural preservation, continuity, and revitalization consistent with the Umonhon (Omaha) and Isanti (Santee Dakota) peoples' needs, including languages and Tribal knowledge. - We believe that learning is a life-long process, and the learner-centered atmosphere is of the utmost importance. - We believe in a safe and healthy working and learning environment that promotes free expression and the exchange of ideas, so learners will be challenged to think holistically, and be able to live responsibly and productively in a Tribal and global society.